Interfacial fluid rheology of soft particles

 For the SSH model, we find an almost identical qualitative behavior to the Hertzian up to regime III, that is then followed by a second growth of $\sigma_{y}$ in regime V. The deviations between experiments and simulations in regimes III and IV (see Fig.~\ref{fig:Fig2}) are likely due to the coarse-grained nature of the model, which does not incorporate key polymeric aspects of the microgels.
 Indeed, it can be seen also in the experiments that the difference between $G^\prime$ and $G^{\prime\prime}$ in regime III is smaller (see Figs.~\ref{fig:MB5AS} and \ref{fig:MB5_OFS}), but the system remains solid-like probably because of entanglements between the coronas, a feature that cannot be captured by a simple point-particle model such as the present one.
 This difference may also explain the fact that the growth of $\sigma_{y}$ only occurs in regime V, rather than already in regime IV as in experiments, confirming the overall tendency of the simulations to retain a more fluid-like behavior than the experiments.
 Nonetheless, the re-increase of $\sigma_{y}$ observed at larger $\zeta_{2D}$ is well-captured by the model, thanks to the presence of the inner core in the SSH model.
 The comparison of the behavior of $\sigma_{y}$ with that of the mean-squared displacement (Fig.~\ref{fig:MSD}) demonstrates that the non-monotonicity of the moduli is the manifestation of such reentrant behavior in the elastic properties of the system.

-We also analyze the scaling of the flow curves in simulations.
-To this aim, we plot $\sigma/\sigma_{y}$ vs.~$\dot{\gamma}/\gamma_{y}^{2}$, where $\gamma_{y}\propto\sigma_{y}/G_{0}$ and $G_{0}$ is the low-frequency storage modulus, which can be estimated as $k\propto G_{0}$~\cite{Set11}, in regimes II and IV/V, where the system is solid-like.
-The plot in Fig.~\ref{fig:Fig3}(c), although spanning a smaller range than experiments, indicates that data in regimes II and IV/V roughly belong to the same master curve.
+We also analyze the scaling of the flow curves in simulations, using the same normalisation applied to the experimental data in Fig.~\ref{fig:Fig2}.
+The plot reported in Fig.~\ref{fig:Fig3}(c), although spanning a smaller range than experiments, indicates that data in regimes II and IV/V roughly belong to the same master curve.
 Therefore, the behavior of the flow curves and the variation of $\sigma_y$ with $\zeta_{2D}$ confirm that regimes II and IV/V are similar in terms of their flow and elastic properties.
 The rescaled flow curves obtained using the Hertzian model are also reported in Fig.~\ref{fig:Fig3}(c), being almost indistinguishable from those of the SSH model up to regime II.
 This confirms that before the corona compression, the interaction between microgels can be approximated with a simple Hertzian model, as predicted from numerical calculations of the effective potentials in the dilute limit~\cite{Cam20}.

 In summary, we reported interfacial rheology measurements of monolayers of soft microgels at an oil-water interface.
 The experiments are compared to numerical simulations where a Hertzian is combined with a square shoulder potential, based on the core-corona structure of the microgels \cite{Sch21}.
 We find the onset of a non-monotonic behavior of the elastic moduli with increasing packing fraction due to the Hertzian contribution that is dominant at not too large packing fractions.
 Hence, after an initial fluid behavior (regime I), the system becomes viscoelastic (regime II), but the moduli start to decrease again (regime III), until a second increase is observed at very large $\zeta_{2D}$ (regimes IV and V).
 Simulations with such interaction potential qualitatively capture these features, except for the solid-like character of regime III.